viking-frank/neurocats.github.io/_posts/2017-08-17-tensorflow-basics.md

 Python is loved by the scientific community because of the variety of scientific computing packages e.g. **numpy**, scipy.
-This gives the developer the beauty of using python syntax by easily providing mathematical tools e.g. matrix computation.
+This gives the developer the opportunity of mathematical tools e.g. matrix computation, in the elegant style of python.

 ### Tensorflow